Gnaraloo Wilderness Foundation: History

-Research & Conservation
+Research and conservation

 The GWF runs the Gnaraloo Turtle Conservation Program (GTCP), and the Gnaraloo Feral Animal Control Program to protect sea turtle rookeries along the Gnaraloo coast.

 The population of loggerhead turtles that nests in Western Australia belongs to the South-East Indian Ocean subpopulation.
 A lot of basic but critical biological data still remains unknown for this population, including the number of individuals, how often females nest, and where they migrate to forage once they leave the rookery.
 By working to preserve the natural ecosystems at Gnaraloo, the GWF is helping to protect species that occur within them.

 In addition to scientific fieldwork, a vital component of the GWF is community engagement.
 Education and widespread awareness of environmental issues provides a connection that can inspire conservation.
 In the field at Gnaraloo, community members and school groups are invited to join the GTCP on beach surveys to learn about daily monitoring techniques and applied science.
 Once the nesting season concludes, the GTCP then travels along the coast, stopping at various Western Australia cities to give presentations to thousands of students about sea turtle biology and conservation.